-Where possible, the Interim Evaluation presents data from CY 2015 and CY 2019 for transparency, but it is not included in evaluating trends given its limitations as discussed in Section IV.
-The Interim Evaluation considered annual data that was visualized by plotting metrics over time.
+Where possible, the Interim Evaluation presents data from CY 2015 and CY 2019.
+Annual data was visualized by plotting metrics over time.
 Metrics also plotted data over time for key sub-populations, MCEs and regions.
-The annual observed trend between CY 2017 and CY 2018 were compared against desired trends to derive the Interim Evaluation conclusions.
+The annual observed trend between CY 2017 and CY 2018 were compared against desired trends.
+In addition to descriptive trends, the Interim Evaluation conducted limited statistical testing on a one-year pre-waiver (CY 2017) and one-year waiver post period (CY 2018).